-Department of Botany offers free consultancy and plant identification under Botanical Information Service (BIS), as a part of the extension activity of the College.
-It provides herbarium consultation, flowering plant identification, fodder/forage/weed identification including grasses & sedges and general information on plants free of charge to the general public and to government departments and ecological consultancies.
+The Department of Botany offers consultancy and plant identification under the Botanical Information Service (BIS), an extension activity of the College and the outreach programme of Sree Narayana College Herbarium (SNCH).
+It provides herbarium reference and consultation, flowering plant identification especially of fodder/forage/weed including grasses & sedges and general information on plants, and authentication to researchers, the general public and government institutions and ecological consultancies.

 Name: Barringtonia asiatica (L.) Kurz ‘Fish poison tree’

-Notes: This interesting tree was planted at Botanical Garden of Sree Narayana College, Kollam (BGSNCK) in1978, from the live collection of Andaman & Nicobar Islands.
+Notes: This interesting tree was planted at the Botanical Garden of Sree Narayana College, Kollam (BGSNCK) in 1978, from the live collection of Andaman & Nicobar Islands.
 All parts of this species are poisonous, due to the presence of saponins.
 Its characteristic ‘box’ fruits are potent enough to be used as a fish poison.
 The seeds are ground to a powder and used to stun or kill fish for easy capture, suffocating the fish while the flesh is unaffected.
 The tree is considered a ‘flag species ‘of BGSNCK.
-See more details at Hortus Keralae

 Resources available at BIS

-- Subscribed Taxon, the journal of International Association for Plant Taxonomy (IAPT), Systematic Botany, international journal for the Americal Society for Plant taxonomists (ASPT), Rheedea, the journal for Indian Association for Angiosperm Taxonomy (IAAT) & Current Science, the interdisciplinary science journal from the Indian Academy of Sciences (IAS).
+- Subscribed Taxon, the journal of International Association for Plant Taxonomy (IAPT), Systematic Botany, international journal of the Americal Society for Plant taxonomists (ASPT), Rheedea, the journal for Indian Association for Angiosperm Taxonomy (IAAT) & Current Science, the interdisciplinary science journal from the Indian Academy of Sciences (IAS).
 The hard copies of selected issues of the journals are now available at BIS.

 - Service of Herbarium Keeper every day from 10 am-3 pm IST (Monday-Friday)